The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Discussion

 \subsection{Limitations and Outlook}

-\textbf{The Index's scope and methodology pose limitations.} The AI agent ecosystem remains fundamentally difficult to document.
+\textbf{The Index's scope and methodology face limitations.} The AI agent ecosystem remains fundamentally difficult to document.
 Information is inconsistently available and reported.
 This difficulty has persisted since the inaugural AI Agent Index \citep{casper2025ai} and will likely continue absent structured reporting requirements or large-scale coordinated industry efforts.
 Our inclusion criteria favor the most significant agents, which may affect generalizability.
+Smaller or emerging agents may exhibit different transparency patterns or introduce novel risks not captured here.
 Public interest metrics favor consumer products over enterprise deployments.
 Domain-specific agents are excluded.
 We prioritize high-quality human annotations over broad coverage; using language models with search capabilities may enable broader coverage \citep{longpreLargescaleAuditDataset2024, liangSystematicAnalysis321112024}.
 The Index relies exclusively on publicly available information, which may miss internal evaluations or risk management practices.
-Further, the Index relies on English and Chinese documentation and may miss information available in other languages.
+Further, the Index relies on English and Mandarin documentation and may miss information available in other languages, which may lead to understating transparency or safety practices for agents with documentation primarily in other languages.
 Finally, the Index may omit qualifying systems or contain inaccuracies despite vetting efforts and presents a snapshot as of December 31, 2025.
 We are committed to fixing errors on an ongoing basis, which can be shared via \url{https://aiagentindex.mit.edu/feedback}.